Garrafao/TokenChange/README.md

 ## Example Word sense clustering

 The first set of methods is for applying word sense clustering to the uses of a specific word.
-The clustering performance will automatically be stored into a file.
+The clustering performance will automatically be stored into a file (`Files/Clustering/cluster_scores.csv`).
 All methods can be found in the WordSenseClustering folder.

 ### Example count based: